5-minute Indian Yogurt Mint Sauce

 Use full-fat yogurt as it yields a thick and creamy mint sauce.
 Low-fat yogurt results in a thin sauce.

 Poppadum’s served with yogurt mint dipping sauce, sweet mango chutney and onion salad is the most loved starter in Indian restaurants across the UK.
-Some restaurants provide extra dip in a chutney tray such as a red chutney served in Sanskruti restaurant in Manchester.

 This dahi pudina chutney is a classic dip served with tandoori appetisers such as tikkas and kebabs.